 Many conditions are progressive, which means that the signs of dementia start out slowly and gradually get worse over time, leading to dementia.
-If you or a loved one is experiencing memory difficulties or other changes in thinking skills, don't ignore them.
+If you or someone you know is experiencing memory difficulties or other changes in thinking skills, don't ignore them.
 See a doctor soon to determine the cause.
 Professional evaluation may detect a treatable condition.
 And even if symptoms suggest dementia, early diagnosis allows a person to get the maximum benefit from available treatments and provides an opportunity to volunteer for clinical trials or studies.
 It also provides time to plan for the future.

 Learn more: 10 Warning Signs, Stages of Alzheimer's

 Dementia is caused by a variety of diseases that cause damage to brain cells.
 This damage interferes with the ability of brain cells to communicate with each other.
 When brain cells cannot communicate normally, thinking, behavior and feelings can be affected.

 The brain has many distinct regions, each of which is responsible for different functions (for example, memory, judgment and movement).
 When cells in a particular region are damaged, that region cannot carry out its functions normally.